aerogear-attic/aerogear-webpush-server/server-netty/README.md

 This enables an externally exposed port to be specified which differs from the host that the server binds to.

 #### endpoint-tls
-Configures Transport Layer Security (TLS) for the notification endpointUrl that is returned when a UserAgent/client registers a channel.
+Configures Transport Layer Security (TLS) for the notification endpointUrl that is returned for subscription locations.
 Setting this to _true_ will return a url with _https_ as the protocol.

 #### endpoint-prefix